We all must answer one day to our God, the Creator of the universe and all that is in it!

 You might ask “why???”

-Think of it this way… if you add one small piece of dung to a pitcher of pure water, how can anything about it be considered good any longer?!
+Think of it this way… if you add one small piece of dung to a bottle of pure spring water, is any part of it good any longer?!

-This is a picture of sinful man trying to do something pure/ good in God’s eyes.
+This is a picture of sinful man trying to do something pure/good in God’s eyes.
+But it’s impossible because we’re contaminated.

 Again, why are man’s righteous deeds so disgusting and unacceptable to God?